mediapills/dependency-injection/README.rst

 * the client object, whose behavior depends on the services it uses
 * the interfaces that define how the client may use the services
 * the injector, which constructs the services and injects them into the client

+Any object that may be used can be considered a **service**.
+Any object that uses other objects can be considered a **client**.
+The names relate only to the role the objects play in an injection.

+The **interfaces** are the types the client expects its dependencies to be.
+The client should not know the specific implementation of its dependencies, only know the interface's name and API.
+As a result, the client will not need to change even if what is behind the interface changes.
+Dependency injection can work with true interfaces or abstract classes, but also concrete services, though this would violate the dependency inversion principle and sacrifice the dynamic decoupling that enables testing.
+It is only required that the client never treats its interfaces as concrete by constructing or extending them.
+If the interface is refactored from a class to an interface type (or vice versa) the client will need to be recompiled.
+This is significant if the client and services are published separately.

+The **injector** introduces services to the client.
+Often, it also constructs the client.
+An injector may connect a complex object graph by treating the same object as both a client at one point and as a service at another.
+The injector itself may actually be many objects working together, but may not be the client (as this would create a circular dependency).
+The injector may be referred to as an assembler, provider, container, factory, builder, spring, or construction code.

 Pros
 ~~~~